shoppad/mesa-templates/shopify/customer/add-to-google-sheets-document/README.md

-# Send Customer To Google Sheets Document
+# Add Shopify Customer to Google Sheets Document
-Send customer from Shopify to Google Sheets document when customer is updated.
+Add customer from Shopify to Google Sheets document when customer is updated.

 ---